LukasHavemann/vanilla-http-server/README.md

 The vanilla-http-server is available as a docker image on [DockerHub](https://hub.docker.com/repository/docker/lukashavemann/vanilla-http-server) and can be started with the following command.
-After startup the container will start serving files form a sample directory inside the docker image on `localhost:8080`.
+After startup the container will start serving files from a sample directory inside the docker image on `localhost:8080`.

 ```